Every week, as time permits, I look at the lectionary readings for that week and try to interpret them in the context of the Age of Limits.

 China and India

 We moved to the Richmond area about six years ago from Houston, Texas.
 Our choice was made easy because we have family in this area.
 But another factor was our reading of NASA’s long-range climate forecasts.
 Our interest was not so much in temperature change (everywhere gets hotter) but in rainfall.
-NASA predicted that south Texas would get drier (but not to drought levels), that New England and eastern Canada would be very wet , and that rainfall in Virginia would remain about the same.
+NASA predicted that south Texas would get drier (but not to drought levels), that New England and eastern Canada would be very wet , and that rainfall in central Virginia would remain about the same.
 It looks as if that prediction has worked out quite well so far.

 Increasingly, we will have more and more personal stories such as these.
 They could create a rapid change in perception.
 One of the commentators (staggering_god) at the reddit Collapse site likely has it right when he said,

 More and more, people are going to have stories.
 True stories about things that have happened to them, their families, or their friends.
 That’s what will ultimately persuade people–not models, projections, scientific experts, or charts.
 Like a lot of farmers today, it will start like, “I don’t say it’s climate change, but the growing season is out of whack–something’s gone wrong, and it’s nothing like I remember growing up.”

 Eventually, most people are going to have their climate stories.
 And probably the most important thing people can do is share their person stories of being affected by climate change.